aguaviva/Syncy/README.md

 # Things I need help with
 - Making the keyboard work with ImGui
   - Once this works you'll be able to configure things using the UI, until then the UI is just readonly.

+# Notes
+- Runs on Linux, it was actually developed and debugged on linux and then was ported to Android with minima effort.